psxio/psx.market/replit.md

 - Navigation: Help and Admin links moved to footer (not in navbar)

 ## System Architecture
-Create.psx utilizes a decoupled frontend and backend architecture to deliver a scalable and responsive platform.
+port444 utilizes a decoupled frontend and backend architecture to deliver a scalable and responsive platform.

 ### UI/UX Decisions
-- **Branding**: Consistent purple/cyan gradient with equal prominence for Create and PSX brands.
+- **Branding**: Marketplace branded as "port444" (matching domain port444.shop) with purple/cyan gradient theme.
+Still powered by $CREATE and $PSX tokens.
 - **Design System**: Built with Tailwind CSS and Shadcn UI, emphasizing a modern, responsive, and mobile-first approach.
 - **Navigation Structure**: Features a header with core navigation (Browse Services, Browse Builders, Getting Started, Dashboard, Messages) and a footer for platform links, resources (including Help & FAQ and Admin Portal), and legal links.
 - **Homepage ("Buy on Demand")**: Fiverr-style category-driven marketplace with unified hero section merging branding and category browser.
 Defaults to 3D Artists category.
 Category pills (no "All Categories" option) filter services in real-time.
 Each service and builder card displays project token tickers (e.g., $TFUND, $PSX, $DUHCAT, $CREATE) showcasing projects they've worked on.
 Includes all branding elements: token perks, 3 CTAs, token holder benefits section, and PSX Agency promotion.